ismaeilalrewany/alcashier/README.md

 ## Date

-This project is finished on 2024-12-14.
+This project is finished on 2024-12-23.

 ## License

-This version of the project has no license.
+This project is for demonstration purposes only, showcasing the author's programming skills for job-seeking purposes.
+Modification is prohibited.
+Check [**License**](LICENSE) file for more information.